Bagoum/suzunoya/README.md

 Each supported game engine (such as Unity) has its own adapter that maps the objects in the core engine to engine-specific game-objects.
 SuzunoyaUnity (https://github.com/Bagoum/suzunoya-unity) is the only one under current development.

-All code is written in C#9 and compiled against Framework 4.7.2 for compatibility with Unity.
-This means that some really useful features, like default interface implementations, cannot presently be used.
+All code is written in C#9 and compiled against Standard 2.1 for compatibility with Unity 2021.2.
+This version of Unity allows all C#8 features.

 # Subprojects